Quansight-Labs/ndindex/docs/slices.md

 > remainder obtained by dividing *j - i* by *k*: *j - i = q k + r*, so that
 > *i + (m - 1) k \< j*.

-While notes like this may give a technically accurate description of slices, they aren't especially helpful to someone who is trying to construct a slice from a higher level of abstraction such as "I want to select this particular subset of my array".
+While definitions like this may give a technically accurate description of slices, they aren't especially helpful to someone who is trying to construct a slice from a higher level of abstraction such as "I want to select this particular subset of my array".[^numpy-definition-footnote]

+[^numpy-definition-footnote]: This formultion actually isn't particularly helpful for formulating higher level slice formulas such as the ones used by ndindex either.

-Instead, we shall examine slices by carefully going over all the various aspects of the syntax and semantics that can lead to confusion, and attempting to demystify them through simple rules.
+Instead, we shall examine slices by carefully going over all the various aspects of the syntax and semantics that can lead to confusion, and attempting to demystify them through simple [rules](rules).

 (subarray)=
 ### Subarray

-A slice always chooses a sub-array (or sub-list, sub-tuple, sub-string, etc.).
-What this means is that a slice will always *preserve* the dimension that is sliced.
-This is true even if a slice chooses only a single element, or even if it chooses no elements.
-This is also true for lists and tuples.
-This is different from integer indices, which always remove the dimension that they index.
+**A slice always produces a subarray (or sub-list, sub-tuple, sub-string, etc.).
+For NumPy arrays, this means that a slice will always *preserve* the dimension that is sliced.** This is true even if the slice chooses only a single element, or even if it chooses no elements.
+This is also true for lists, tuples, and strings, in the sense that a slice on a list, tuple, or string will always produce a list, tuple, or string.
+This behavior is different from integer indices, which always remove the dimension that they index.